mickwar/logistic-model/README.md

 Since there are so many variables, it would be too time consuming to go through each one and decide which transformation (whether scaling or one-hot encoding) needs to be done.
 So, based on a set of criteria, we automatically determine the transformation to apply.

-This method has the disadvantage of retaining useless variables (i.e. they don't contribute to the overall prediction), but with a fast enough model that point is moot.
-We might also miss some outliers during the process.
-But it sure beats cherry-picking every variable.

 ### Numerical variables